thosgood/this-weeks-finds/markdown/151-200/week182.md

 where D maps (i,j)-forms to (i+1,j)-forms, while the other guy maps (i,j)-forms to (i,j+1)-forms.
-This allows us to take the de Rham cohomology groups of our manifold M and write them as a direct sum of smaller vector spaces, which I\'ll call
+This allows us to take the de Rham cohomology groups of our manifold M and write them as a direct sum of smaller vector spaces, which I'll call

 H^i,j^(M)

 for short.

-So far I don\'t think I\'ve used anything about the metric on M, so all this would work whenever M is a so-called \"complex manifold\".
-But if we really have a Kaehler manifold, and it\'s compact, we can say more: a p-form is harmonic if and only if all its (i,j) parts are.
+So far I don't think I've used anything about the metric on M, so all this would work whenever M is a so-called "complex manifold".
+But if we really have a Kaehler manifold, and it's compact, we can say more: a p-form is harmonic if and only if all its (i,j) parts are.
 This means H^i,j^(M) is isomorphic to the space of harmonic (i,j)-forms.
 Alternatively, you can describe H^i,j^(M) just in terms of D: you just